 I am a Computer Research Engineer at NASA Ames Research Center, working within the Robust Software Engineering Technical Area.
+I'm also the group lead for the Systems Thinking, Architecture and Collaboration (STAC) group.
 My work is focused on predicting the behavior of complex, engineered systems early in design as a way to improve these systems' safety, reliability, performance, and cost.
 My approach is to develop nascent ideas within systems theory and within the mathematics of multi-scale physics modeling.

 I received my Ph.D. in Mechanical Engineering from Stanford University in 2008.
 I was a member of the Laboratory for Virtual Experiments in Mechanics.
 My dissertation created a novel, network-based, adaptively coarse-grained computational model for the simulation of polymer materials at the rubbery plateau.
 I also received an M.S. in Aerospace and Astrospace Engineering from Stanford University in 2004.
 My B.S. is in Mechanical Engineering, and I earned it from Northern Arizona University in Flagstaff, AZ in 2003.